Generalizations of the Hilbert-Weierstrass Theorem and Tonelli-Morrey Theorem: the Regularity of Solutions of Differential Equations and Optimal Control Problems: Conclusion

 \section{Conclusion}

 After three centuries, the study of the following problem

 and its variants still receive attention.
 Its applications are numerous in geometry and differential equations, in mechanics and physics, and in areas as diverse as engineering, medicine, economics, and renewable resources.
-However, in this paper, we discussed the generalization of this problem and focused on the regularity of its solutions in the hope that be useful to prove the regularity properties of problems’ solutions that arise from these disciplines.
-For instance, as we have already mentioned, in differential equations, addressing the notion of weak solution, a generalization of the notion of the classical solution, is beneficial because many nonlinear analysis methods are applicable to get a weak solution instead of a classical one.
-However, once we succeed in finding a weak solution, a natural question arises whether it has some better properties, e.g., the continuity of the first and second derivatives of the solution can be of interest.
+However, in this paper, we discussed the generalization of this problem and focused on the regularity of its solutions in the hope that it would be useful to prove the regularity properties of problems’ solutions that arise from these disciplines.
+On the one hand, as we have already mentioned, in differential equations, addressing the notion of weak solution, a generalization of the notion of the classical solution, is beneficial because many nonlinear analysis methods are applicable to get a weak solution instead of a classical one.
+However, once we succeed in finding a weak solution, a inevitable question arises whether it has some better properties, e.g., the continuity of the first and second derivatives of the solution can be of interest.
 In fact, we generalized two theorems in the regularity theory which deals with these questions and is a very delicate issue in the theory of differential equations.
+On the other hand, optimal control problems with higher order are addressed more and more every year (see [19]; for example).
+Then, it is naturally more important to discuss the regularity properties of their solutions as well.
+Since the Hilbert-Weierstrass Theorem and Tonelli-Morrey Theorem are utilized in proving the regularity properties of optimal control problems (see chapter 23 in [4]), it is hoped that the availability of this article in hand can be an inspiration to prove the regularity of solutions to higher-order problems as well.
+Besides, it should be mentioned that some series of optimal control problems are equivalent to higher order variational problems (see [2]; for example).
+All in all, it is expected that this article would be of interest for all mathematicians who cherish Nonlinear Analysis and its history.